-Forgotten password is a common problem and I'm sure that we've all once clicked the famous 'Forgot Password' link at some point in our life.
-This time, you forgot iCloud password and you don't know where to find the "Forgot Password" link as usual.
+Forgotten password is a common problem and I'm sure that we've all once clicked 'Forgot Password' link at some point in our life.
+This time, you forgot iCloud password for iCloud email, App Store, iTunes and you don't know where to find the "Forgot Password" link.
 If so, follow the these instructions to recover/reset your iCloud password.

 - What is iCloud Password?

-- Reset iCloud Password by Using Email Authentication
+- Forgot iCloud Password and Security Questions?
+Use Email Authentication

-- Recover iCloud Password by Answering Security Questions
+- Forgot iCloud Password and Cannot Access Email?
+Answer Security Questions

-Generally speaking, your Apple ID is the ID for your iCloud account.
-In this case, resetting iCloud password means resetting Apple ID password.
+Generally speaking, your iCloud account is your Apple ID, which is an email address you used.
+In this case, to reset iCloud password is to reset Apple ID password.

-The iCloud password is used to log into iCloud on your Mac, iPhone, iPad or iPod.
-Your iCloud password protects your personal files on iCloud, such as your family or personal photos, contacts, notes, documents and more.
+iCloud account and password is needed when you want to log into iCloud on your Mac, iPhone, iPad or iPod.
+Your iCloud password protects your personal files on iCloud, such as personal photos, contacts.
 If you forgot iCloud password, you are unable to access these files.
 Also, your password protects your ability to locate or remotely erase your device using Find My iPhone.

-In most cases, the Apple ID and password used on iCloud will be the same as that you use to make purchase from App Store.
-So if you can remember your App Store password, try it out to login into iCloud.
-If it fails, read on and learn how to reset iCloud password.
+In most cases, the Apple ID and password used on iCloud will be the same as that you use to download apps, music, movies from iTunes, App Store.
+So if you can remember your iTunes/App Store password, try to log in iCloud with the password.

 Answer security questions